azu/no-clipboard-app/README.md

 ## Terminology

-- Client: Recive clipboard data from Server.
-For example Oculus Go is Client.
+- Client: Recieve clipboard data from Server.
+    - For example Oculus Go is Client.
+- Server: Padd clipboard data to Client.
+This app includes the Server.
-- Server: This Electron app.
-Your PC/mac is Server
+    - Your PC/mac is Server

 ## :warning: Note